Tyler Barriss Sentenced To 20 Years In Fatal ‘Swatting’ That Led To A Kansas Man’s Death

 The next day, Barris was picked up on an unrelated California charge, and then transferred to Kansas, where he was charged with involuntary manslaughter in the Finch case.

-While in jail, according to an April 2018 Ars Technica report, Barris not only allegedly showed little remorse, but allegedly violated jail rules by securing a contraband cell phone and posting boasting messages online.
+An April 2018 Ars Technica report alleged that Barris not only showed little remorse but also violated jail rules by securing a contraband cell phone and posting boasting messages online.

 “How am I on the Internet if I’m in jail?
 Oh, because I’m an eGod, that’s how.
 All right, now who was talking s**t?
 Your ** is about to get swatted.”